5 Simple Steps to Create Sustainable Healthy Habits

 Now, let’s dive a little deeper into each of these.

 We meet our goals by developing solid supporting habits.
 Rather than focusing on the large goal, look for the smaller habits required to reach your goal.
 The number of habits you need to establish may seem overwhelming at first and trying to implement all of them at once doesn’t typically lead to the creation of sustainable change or success.
-So, it is best to pick 1 or 2 habits to focus on for 2-4 weeks until that habit becomes normal for you.
-If you wonder which habit to focus on first, start with the one that feels most challenging to you.
+So, it is best to pick one or two habits to focus on for two to four weeks until that habit becomes normal for you.
+If you wonder which habit to focus on first, start with the one you are super confident in implementing.
 Attack it.
 Overcome it.
 Feel great!

 This is crucial.
 Be very clear on the why behind your goals.
 Chances are, it will be deeply personal.
 Your why is your reason for the goal you have.
-Your why is the foundation, the driver, behind your goal.
+Your why is the foundation, the driver behind your goal.
 Remembering it will help you stick to your plan when it gets hard.
-Imagine how you will feel, what will be able to do, the end result, when you have the wellness control you want.
+Imagine how you will feel, what will be able to do, the end result when you have the wellness control you want.
 No more regret or wishing things were different.
-You will get to look back and be so grateful you took the time to invest in your health.
+You will look back and be so grateful you invested in your health.

-Looking ahead, what potential challenges do you foresee over the next 2-4 weeks that may keep you from developing your habit or derail your progress?
-Maybe it is upcoming travel, family in town, social events, kids’ activities, crazy work day, deadline due, etc. Identifying these challenges makes them less of an obstacle and will help you create the most successful plan.
+Looking ahead, what potential challenges do you foresee over the next week that may keep you from developing your habit or derail your progress?
+Maybe it is upcoming travel, family in town, social events, kids’ activities, crazy workday, deadline due, etc. Identifying these challenges makes them less of an obstacle and will help you create the most successful plan.
 Empowerment can really grow when you no longer let a challenge, be a challenge.

-One main reason many people struggle to create sustainable habits is because they don’t plan or prepare to make changes.
+Now, you are officially making a plan for the week on how you will make your habit successful.
 When creating your plan consider these questions: Do I need to block out time in my schedule for working out, preparing meals, and/or self-care?
+What are the things I need to do to diminish challenges?
 What will I eat this week?
 What do I need to prepare ahead to save time in the morning so I can get to the gym?
-Do I need an accountability system?
-My Warrior Approach Guidebook is a great tool.
-Alternatively, you could recruit a friend or hire a coach.
-A plan won’t guarantee success but you can’t be successful without one.
+A plan won’t guarantee success, but you can’t be successful without one.

-Now, it is time to take action confidently.
-Pick a date to get started.
-Before you realize it, 4 weeks will have passed and you will be feeling good about what you have done.
+Take action confidently!
+Pick a start date and do the thing.
+Before you realize it, one week has gone by and you are creating another right plan.
+Then, four weeks will have passed and you will be feeling good about what you have done, the consistency you have achieved, and the progress you have made.
 No more just thinking about your goals.
 You will be achieving them.
 Of course, it won't go perfectly according to plan all the time, but one slip up doesn’t mean you can’t still be successful.
 Don’t give up, just jump back on the plan the next day or even hour.

-Going through these 5 simple steps will take just a few minutes at the beginning of each week.
+Going through these five simple steps will take just a few minutes at the beginning of each week.
 Literally a few minutes.
-When you change your focus to a new habit at the beginning of each 4 weeks, it will take a little longer to get your thoughts down and create a game plan.
+When you change your focus to a new habit at the beginning of each four weeks, it will take a little longer to get your thoughts down and create a game plan.
 But, you will be more confident about what you can accomplish with a solid plan.
-Soon, using this Warrior Approach to get organized for the week will become a natural habit in itself as you begin to see progress toward your goal.
+Soon, using this approach to get organized for the week and develop The Right Plan will become a natural habit in itself as you begin to see progress toward your goal.